elamuhombe/gomycode-algorithms-checkpoint/README.md

 ### Algorithm Details
 The algorithm operates as follows:

-1.Variable declaration and Initialization
+1.Variable declaration and Initialization of counters
 - STRING sentence;
+- INTEGER length = 0;
+- INTEGER wordcount = 0;
+- INTEGER vowelcount = 0;
+- STRING vowel := "aeiouAEIOU";
 - STRING words[];
-- INTEGER length := 0;
-- INTEGER wordcount := 0;
-- INTEGER vowelcount := 0;
-- STRING vowels := "aeiouAEIOU";

 2. Calculate Sentence Length:
 Iterate through each character in the sentence to find the length of the sentence.